What Really Happens When You Smoke Sherm

-“Sherm” or “smoking wet” are terms that refer to marijuana or tobacco cigarettes dipped in substances like PCP and embalming fluid to achieve a potent and often dangerous high.
+“Sherm” or “smoking wet” are terms that refer to marijuana or tobacco cigarettes dipped in substances like PCP or embalming fluid to achieve a potent and often dangerous high.
 Originating from urban slang in the United States, sherm has become a well-known part of the illegal drug culture.

-These sherm cigarettes, also known as “wet” or “water,” are smoked for their intense mind-altering effects.
+ToggleThese sherm cigarettes, also known as “wet” or “water,” are smoked for their intense mind-altering effects.
 However, the use of these substances poses significant health risks, both in the short and long term.
-Understanding what sherm is, the effects it has, and the importance of seeking professional, evidence-based treatment for substance abuse is crucial for addressing this dangerous drug use.
+Understanding what sherm is, the effects of it, and the importance of seeking professional, evidence-based treatment for substance abuse is crucial for addressing this dangerous drug use.

 What Is Sherm?